pomodorozhong/exp-csv-parser/README.md

 # Experiment with "Vince's CSV Parser"

-This is a demo project to showcase the basic usage of the ["Vince's CSV Parser"](https://github.com/vincentlaucsb/csv-parser).
+This is a demo project to showcase the basic usage of the [vincentlaucsb/csv-parser](https://github.com/vincentlaucsb/csv-parser).

 ## Run